Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận19/08/2024

-But Mikial Belayneh, an electric car driver, has had a different experience.
+But Mikial Belayneh, an electric car driver, has a completely different experience.
 “I no longer have to wait in line to fill up with gas,” Belayneh told CNN.
 “A full charge of my Toyota bZ4X can last for two days.”

-There are currently about 100,000 electric vehicles in Ethiopia, such as electric buses, cars, electric motorcycles...
+There are currently about 100,000 electric vehicles in Ethiopia such as electric buses, cars, electric motorcycles...
 The Ethiopian government estimates that this number will quadruple by 2032.

-According to Ethiopia's Ministry of Finance, they have also changed customs policies on imported cars: Taxes on gasoline-powered cars were as high as 200% before they were banned, while import taxes on fully assembled electric cars are just 15%.
+According to Ethiopia's Ministry of Finance , they have also changed customs policies on imported cars: Taxes on gasoline-powered cars were as high as 200% before they were banned, while import taxes on fully assembled electric cars are just 15%.

 The only country that imports gasoline cars has seen electric car sales skyrocket.